-This past Friday, 3 of our fierce members, Martha, Joselyn and Elizabeth and our ‘parents committee’ organizer Marilyn, all received proclamations from State Senator Jessica Ramos for their leadership in the Queens District 13 community, which Senator Ramos represents.
+Three of our fierce members, Martha, Joselyn and Elizabeth and our ‘parents committee’ organizer Marilyn, all received proclamations from State Senator Jessica Ramos for their leadership in the Queens District 13 community, which Senator Ramos represents.

 But that’s not all: later this month, another of our longtime organizers, Modesta from our Workplace Justice Team, will be honored by El Diario as part of their “Mujeres Destacadas” Awards for her successes and contributions to the Latina community.

 Please join us in celebrating these inspiring women today by getting to know their stories!

 Martha Sanchez has been a member of our organization for over a decade.
 She is a mother of two children and is passionate about fighting for education justice for children in New York public schools.
 Martha has traveled to Albany dozens of times with us, while also leading programs at schools in her district in Queens.
 Most recently she’s fighting for New York State schools to be paid the money that they are owed in education funding and foundation aid from the Campaign for Fiscal Equity (CFE).
 Martha enjoys empowering other parents in her committee, she knows that when we all fight together, we win.